franz-deleon/FdlDebug/README.md

 // 7
 // 8
 ```
-You can also use multiple `loopFrom` conditions (also true for other conditions) while using nested loops.
+You can also use multiple `loopFrom` conditions (also true for other conditions) while in nested loops.
 ```php
 $fdbug = Fdbug::i();
 for ($i = 1; $i <= 5; $i++) {